Punctal Plugs

 What are Punctal Plugs?

-Punctal plugs are silicone devices inserted into the tear ducts of our eyelids.
-These tiny devices are gentle and smaller than a grain of rice.
-They are used to block our tears from draining too quickly, which helps maintain the moisture layer of our eyes.
-Punctal plugs are an excellent treatment choice when there's an issue with tear quality, if we have large-sized tear ducts, or if our tear glands don't produce enough tears to keep the eyes from drying out.
-This mechanism relieves Dry Eye Disease by enabling the surface of our eyes to hold onto our tears and retain moisture for a longer duration.
+Punctal plugs are silicone devices that are gentle and smaller than a grain of rice.
+These plugs are an excellent treatment choice when there's an issue with our tear quality, if we have anatomically large tear ducts, or if our tear glands don't produce enough tears to keep our eyes properly lubricated.
+The plugs are inserted into the lower tear ducts - puncta - of our eyelids in order to prevent our tears from draining out, while the upper puncta remain open to continue flushing debris from our eyes.
+This mechanism relieves Dry Eye Disease by allowing our ocular surface to hold onto our tears, thereby, retaining moisture in our eyes for a longer period of time.

 The Procedure

-The insertion process is relatively quick and simple.
+The insertion process is simple and takes less than 5 minutes.
 A numbing drop will be instilled to help minimize any discomfort.
-An applicator tool is used to place the plug into the lower lid of your eyelid.
-During this time, you might feel a slight tug, but it's painless.
-After the plug has been inserted, you’ll be asked to blink a few times to make sure they are secure.
-The procedure usually takes less than 10 minutes and then you’ll be ready to resume your normal daily activities.
+An applicator tool is used to place the plug into the “punctum” of the lower eyelid.
+During this time, you might feel a slight tug, but it is otherwise painless.
+After the plug is inserted, you’ll be asked to blink a few times to make sure they are secure.
+Then, you’ll be free to resume your normal daily activities.

 Types of Punctal Plugs